underscoreio/essential-slick/src/pages/basics.md

   lazy val messages = TableQuery[MessageTable]
 ~~~

-_TODO: We need to expand here.
-And at least touch on tupled, unapply and `*`, at the very least to say don't worry_.
+Don't worry to much about what is going on here with methods such as `*`, `tupled` and `unapply`, we'll be looking at these at the beginning of the next chapter.

 ### First Query